CobaltTarantula/startup/notes.md

 - **Angular component:** defines what JavaScript, HTML, and CSS are combined together.
 This keeps a fairly strong separation of files that are usually grouped together in a directory rather than using the single file representation.
 ## React
 - abstracts HTML into a JS variant **JSX**
-- **Babel:** preprocessor that converts JSX into valid HTML and JS formats
+- **Babel:** preprocessor/transpiler that converts JSX into valid HTML and JS formats
 - The React.createElement function will then generate DOM elements and monitor the data they represent for changes.
 When a change is discovered, React will trigger dependent changes.
 ### Hooks
 - allow React function style components to be able to do everything that a class style component can do and more